4Science/oaire-eld/data-correction.md

 import.topic = ...
 ```

-and an URL to acknowledge the decision made by the Repository Manager via the DSpace UI
+and a list of URLs to acknowledge the decision made by the Repository Manager via the DSpace UI

 ```
 acknowledge-url = https://httpdump.io/...